owensgl/intro-genomics/syllabus.md

 **To pass the course**, students must:
 1. Complete exams 1 and 2
 2. Attend the lab section for at least 11 out of 13 weeks.
-3. Complete the final group project.
+3. Complete and present the final group project.
 4. Score a final grade of 50.0 points for the entire course.

 *If any of 1 through 3 are not completed, the student will automatically fail the course and receive an “N”